fyliu/docker-mkdocs/docs/user-guide.md

     ++ctrl+c++ to quit the local server and stop the container

+#### Validate mkdocs configuration

+This will make sure the MkDocs site will work correctly.
+Do this before checking in your work.

+1. Run the validate script from the project root.

+    ```bash
+    ./scripts/validate_mkdocs.sh
+    ```

+1. Fix any problems.

 ### Extend the image

 If your project wants to try other mkdocs plugins not in the hackforla image, here's a way to extend the image on your own before asking to add it to the hackforla image.